20 Produce Mistakes You Didn’t Know You Were Making

 Refrigerating all produce

 Though it’s tempting to come home from the market and dump everything in the fridge—here’s the right way to organize it—some produce belongs on the countertop.
 Refrigeration can compromise the texture and flavor of certain fruits and vegetables.
 Tomatoes, for instance, don’t get a chance to ripen properly at low temperatures and can get mealy.
 Melons can lose antioxidants and other nutrients in the fridge, according to the USDA.
 Onions can get mushy and even develop mold when refrigerated.
 And that’s just for starters.
+While you’re at it, check out our BluApple review—it keeps produce fresh for weeks.

 Always buying fruit underripe